lennartj/jguru-codestyle/src/site/markdown/index.md

 reactor aims to achieve complete interoperability by defining project types which define what kind of access are given to resources within the artifacts of said project.

-## JS target - CommonJS interoperability
+## "JS" target: CommonJS interoperability

 The JavaScript development for Kotlin can use and access standard AMD and CommonJS-packaged dependencies/artifacts from standard package managers such as [Node Package Modules](https://www.npmjs.com).
 This implies that Kotlin can be